 South Africa provides a good example of a country with a diversity of languages spoken.
 In record, South Africa recognizes 11 official languages and other unofficial languages.
+Oh yes, there is a lot of work for translation services in South Africa.
 This implies that the country has many indigenous languages which are spoken across the country.
 The most interesting thing about the languages is the uniqueness in process of speaking.
 For example, the Xhosa language which acts as the official language in South Africa apart from English and Afrikaans has a very unique way of words pronunciation.
 The words are pronounced beginning with a clicking sound.
 This is the uniqueness of the Xhosa language which also cuts across the other indigenous languages in South Africa.
 Each one of them has its own unique feature making them interesting to study.

 I partly agree with move by the government to recognize the minority languages in the Constitution of South Africa.
 This is an indication that they are recognized and appreciated by the government.
 It is also important to recognize the move by the government to replacing the discriminative language policies within the schools that was put in place by the apartheid administration with a new policy of non-discriminative use of language.
 The government also promoted the access to proficiency of other languages by pupils apart from the English language which was being seen as a universal language among schools.
 This was a sign of appreciation of the native languages by the government something I really liked.
 Among the things I did not like about the government is the fact less is being done to ensure that the language policy is fully implemented by schools and other institution in South Africa.
 English is still being given priority and many feel comfortable when using it at the cost of the native languages.
 This is a culture that if not well taken care of, will kill the native languages slowly and with time they become extinct.